connorlagana/TeslaPretend/README.md

-# **PretendTesla™**
+# **TeslaPretend™**

 ### Overview

-**PretendTesla™** is the official unofficial mock Tesla website used to buy Tesla cars! **PretendTesla™** will use a ruby on rails backend server to add, update, and delete existing cars from your list.
+**TeslaPretend™** is the official unofficial mock Tesla website used to buy Tesla cars! **TeslaPretend™** will use a ruby on rails backend server to add, update, and delete existing cars from your list.

 ![Elon](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fwww.fearlessmotivation.com%2Fwp-content%2Fuploads%2F2017%2F06%2Felon-quotes-fb.jpg&f=1&nofb=1)